Performance reports

 Click Apply.

-The date filter dropdown provides you with the ability to specify the date range you want to filter the report's data by.
-You can select from a list of preset date ranges or select Custom⦠to specify your own by way of a calendar selector.
+The date filter dropdown provides you with the ability to specify the date range you want to filter the reportβs data by.
+You can select from a list of preset date ranges or select Customβ¦ to specify your own by way of a calendar selector.

-Filter data by additional criteriaβ
+Filter by additional criteria

 The list of available filters differs for each report, depending on the data the report includes.
-Clicking the Add Filter drop-down menu gives you access to the filters relevant to the report you're viewing.
+Clicking the Add Filter drop-down menu gives you access to the filters relevant to the report youβre viewing.

 -